alyssaq/blog/posts/150416-180200_deploy_gzip_site_s3.md

 There are 2 save buttons.
 Per section and global save, so click em all!

 ## Gzip assets with gulp
-Unfortunately, S3 does not automatically gzip assets.
+Unfortunately, S3 does not automatically compress assets.
 Here is their [verbose instructions for serving compressed files](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html#CompressedS3).

 Basically,

 1. gzip assets
-2. Set `Content-Encoding: gzip`
+2. Set header with `Content-Encoding: gzip`

 Yes, my JS and CSS assets are always gzipped and ancient browsers (such as IE < 5, Firefox < 0.9.5) are not supported.
 Code for the future!